 The work of the Institute for Health Informatics encompasses a variety of settings from tertiary care hospitals to specialty clinics, mental health facilities, community clinics, nursing homes, and home care agencies.
 The institute fosters engagement with community and international partners in applying biomedical health informatics to improve health and health care.

 The Institute for Engineering in Medicine Inspire Program seeks to inspire students ranging from 8th-graders to high school students to those in junior college, to pursue future careers in applying STEM to medicine and health care delivery, and to pursue educational pathways that would help them to achieve those career objectives.

 The mission of the Masonic Cancer Center’s Community Engagement and Education Program is to reduce the burden of cancer in Minnesota by engaging communities and providing them access to knowledge and information about cancer prevention, treatment, survivorship, and clinical research opportunities.

 Mini Medical School offers a unique perspective into the health sciences at the University of Minnesota.
-Once a week for six weeks, students – ranging in age from high school students to retirees – with a shared interest in health embark on a journey examining the scientific foundations of health and disease.
+Once a week, learners – ranging in age from high school students to retirees – with a shared interest in health embark on a journey examining the scientific foundations of health and disease.

 OACA provides leadership of this health sciences-wide effort to provide urgently needed community care initiatives to reduce health disparities.